Action #1291

 Conclusion is that numerical noise sets in from a scale of 1e-8 on.
 More annoying than the numerical noise are the steps in the log-likelihood profiles for unbinned analysis, or the kink for stacked analysis.
 I was wondering whether this may be related to edge effects of the PSF: the PSF formally drops sharply to zero one delta_max is exceeded.

-#27 Updated by Knödlseder Jürgen almost 10 years ago
+#27 Updated by Knödlseder Jürgen over 10 years ago

 I increased the delta_max() parameter for the CTA PSF, and indeed, this removed the step from the log-likelihood profile.
 Below, the comparison of the log-likelihood profile with a step size of 1e-5 for the original delta_max (5 times the Gaussian sigma; left plot) and the increases delta_max (10 times the Gaussian sigma; left plot).

-#28 Updated by Knödlseder Jürgen almost 10 years ago
+#28 Updated by Knödlseder Jürgen over 10 years ago

 I changed now all response classes to make sure that no discontinuity exists.
 This removed the steps from the log-likelihood functions.
 The following plots are for GCTAPsfPerfTable (top), GCTAPsf2D (middle) and GCTAPsfKing (bottom).